 I graduated with a Master of Public Administration (MPA) from DePaul University, with a specialization in international public management.
-I obtained a bachelor’s degree in peace, justice, and conflict studies from Goshen College in Indiana.
+I obtained a bachelor’s degree in peace, justice, and conflict studies.
 My academic focus was displacement and it has included study in Cambodia and Palestine.

 – Photo by Claire Sloss, Media